ZompLLC/BossRealms/README.md

 ### Release Notes Setup

-We want to create a [GitHub Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic) to allow the creation of release notes.
-Store the token in a token.txt file and ensure that it will NOT be pushed to your branch before committing.
+We want to create a [GitHub Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic) with a scope of at least `repo`

+- Store the token in a token.txt file and ensure that it will NOT be pushed to your branch before committing.

 You can update `.vscode/tasks.json` to create a task to create the release notes